-Classes start promptly at 8.45am in the morning on Monday, Tuesday, Wednesday and Friday and 9.25am on Thursday, and it is important that students are at school and ready to begin work at this time.
+Classes start promptly at 8.45am and it is important that students are at school and ready to begin work at this time.
 Students who arrive late are missing important learning time and cause disruption to both the teacher and other students.
 Persistent lateness will be followed up and dealt with.
 If there is a legitimate reason for lateness parents/caregivers are expected to write an explanatory note which can be passed to the Learning Advisor.